Hemmingsson/FacePause/README.md

 ## Notice

-🏴 To get the extension to work you’ll need to enable Chrome Experimental Features here:
+🏴 To get the extension to work you’ll need to enable Chrome Experimental Features here: <br>
 `chrome://flags#enable-experimental-web-platform-features`

 💡If you’re in a dark setting it will probably be a bit buggy, as FaceDetector API is still not great in bad light.